ambidextrous/weeBabyBigData/readme.md

+# Wee Baby, Big Data

+## Statistical analysis versus child-based insomnia: a parental survival aid

-# Rougly hacked together Python scripts to visualise sleep patterns and analyse the relationship between daytime sleep patterns and those of the subsequent night
+Rougly hacked together Python scripts to visualise sleep patterns and analyse the relationship between daytime sleep patterns and those of the subsequent night

 `graphActivities.py` produces a graphical representation a of data-set of time spent carrying out daily activities, using the matplotlib library.

 `analyseData.py` processes the activity data into `dataItem` objects containing daily sleep time and duration information.
 Then produces graphical represtentions of said data items and carries out a regression analysis to determine daily sleep patterns corresponding with increased or decreased sleep over the following night.

+If you find this useful or have any suggestions for additions or improvements, let me know at butleraidan at gmail dot com.

 ## Use Instructions